SECURE Act: The effect on charitable giving

 What this means for you: Since charities do not have to pay taxes on distributions, charitable gifts of retirement assets are even more impactful now.
 You might consider designating a charity – including an FFTC Donor Advised Fund, FFTC Designated Fund or FFTC Community Impact Fund – as the beneficiary of your IRA, while leaving other assets to family.

 - Required Minimum Distributions now begin at 72.
 The age at which you must begin taking RMDs has been increase from 70 ½ to 72 years, but you may still take qualified charitable distributions from your IRA when you reach 70 ½.
 Qualified charitable distributions are not taxable and do not count toward adjusted gross income.

 What this means for you: During this 18-month window, clients who make qualified charitable distributions will provide support to charities while simultaneously reducing the remaining amount in their IRA, future required minimum distributions and resulting taxes.
-Remember that while qualified charitable distributions cannot be directed to donor advised funds, they MAY be designated directly to a nonprofit or to an FFTC Community Impact Fund, Designated Fund, Scholarship Fund or Field of Interest Fund.
+While qualified charitable distributions cannot be directed to donor advised funds, they generally MAY be designated directly to public charities, including FFTC for the benefit of an FFTC Community Impact Fund, Designated Fund, Scholarship Fund or Field of Interest Fund.

 - Additional Contributions to IRAs.
 If you have earned income, you can now make additional contributions to IRAs after age 70 ½ - with no age limit.

 What this means for you: While this may present an excellent planning opportunity, these contributions could have tax implications for individuals who also make qualified charitable distributions.
 Any additional deductible IRA contributions made after reaching age 70 ½ will reduce, on a dollar-for-dollar basis, the amount of a qualified charitable distribution that can be excluded from the donor’s income.
 Instead, these amounts should be treated as income to the donor and qualify for a charitable deduction.